 Block grant funding is provided to the EEB department by the Rackham School of Graduate Studies.

 These grants are supplemental to other funding sources and are intended to help advance research completion of graduate degrees.
-EEB Ph.D. students and Frontiers Master's students who are actively engaged in research are eligible to apply.
+EEB Ph.D. and master's students who are actively engaged in research are eligible to apply.
 In most cases, students are expected to have completed one year in their respective programs; however, first-year students who are already engaged in research may be considered for an award.
-The number and amount of Block Grant awards varies each year, depending on available funding and the number of successful applicants.
+The number and amount of block grant awards varies each year, depending on available funding and the number of successful applicants.

 Block grant and endowment funding are awarded annually on a competitive basis.
 Applications and student records are reviewed by the Graduate Affairs Committee as part of the award process and decisions are based on factors such as promise of research, adequacy of research plans, schedule for use of the funds, and past progress.
-The competition is typically announced in at the end of January, with a mid-March submission deadline.
+The competition is typically announced at the end of January, with a late February deadline.